tableau/webdataconnector/docs/wdc_oauth_tutorial.md

 4. Sign in and click **Log in and allow**.
     Foursquare redirects you back to the web data connector page in the browser.

+    **Note:** If you see the message that you are already signed in, you might need to delete cookies from your browsing history.
+For example, in Chrome, go to **Settings**, click **Advanced**, and choose **Clear Browsing Data**.

-    If you look in the Command Prompt or shell window where you started the server, you should see something similar to the following.
+    After you have successfully logged in, if you look in the Command Prompt or shell window where you started the server, you should see something similar to the following.

     ```cmd